UW-Macrostrat/map-ingestion/geology.md

 ```

 **Set late_id and early_id with a string replace** \
-**Run if age data uses 'upper' and 'lower' instead of 'late' and 'early'**
+**Run if age data uses 'upper' and 'lower' instead of 'late' and 'early', or 'Early Proterozoic', 'Middle Proterozoic', and 'Late Proterozoic' instead of 'Paleoproterozoic', 'Mesoproterozoic', and 'Neoproterozoic'**

 ```
 UPDATE table_name